moszeed/kindle-periodical/README.md

     };

     periodical.create(bookData, {
-        target : '.' // folder not automatically created
+        target : '.' // path must exist and be writable })
-    })